stanfordio/gabber/README.md

                                  specified date, e.g. 2021-10-02 (defaults to
                                  none).
   --posts / --no-posts           Pull posts (WIP; defaults to no posts).
+  --replies / --no-replies       Include replies when pulling posts (defaults
+                                 to no replies)
   --user TEXT                    Username to gab.com account.
 Required to pull
                                  posts.
 If unspecified, uses GAB_USER
                                  environment variable.